Skip to main content

 The Substrate — AI-Native Tooling, Harnesses, and Process

-This page is a discussion document.
+Sample packages and price bands are discussion anchors.
 Final scope, deliverables, and price for any engagement are defined together with the customer before sprint initiation.

 Sprint Catalog